 All Directors receive regular and timely information on the Company’s operational and financial performance.
 Relevant information is circulated to the Directors in advance of meetings.
 All Directors have direct access to the advice and services of the Company Secretary and are able to take independent professional advice in the furtherance of their duties, if necessary, at the Company’s expense.

-The Board comprises two executive directors and two non-executive directors.
+The Board comprises two executive directors and three non-executive directors.

-As noted on page 15 of our Report and Accounts for the year ended 31 December 2019, the two non-executive directors are considered by the Board to be independent of management.
+As noted on page 20 of our Report and Accounts for the year ended 31 December 2022, the three non-executive directors are considered by the Board to be independent of management.
 The Board believes that they continue to demonstrate an independence of character in the performance of their roles as non-executive directors.
 Their director’s fees are fixed, and they do not benefit from share option awards.

 The Board is supported by the Audit, Remuneration and AIM Compliance Committee.
 The Committee Terms of Reference are available on the Company’s website and can be accessed from the Corporate Governance page.